What is the function of an electronic signature?

 - Advanced Security

-Protect your users and documents against fraud with military-grade digital signature technology.
+Protect your users and electronic documents against fraud with military-grade digital signature technology and create a high level of security in your digital transactions.

 - Audit Trails